Garth Breytenbach

-Garth Breytenbach (born 14 June 1979), is a South African actor.
+Garth Breytenbach (born 14 June 1979) is a South African actor.
 He is best known for the roles in the films Five Fingers for Marseilles, Beyond the River and Mandela: Long Walk to Freedom.

 Personal life

 He was born in Cape Town, South Africa.
 He worked in London, pursuing a career in the hospitality industry.
-However, he was later moved to acting and film.
-So he studied and graduated from CityVarsity School of Media Studies, Cape Town.
-Then he attended to Creative Arts College, to complete a Diploma in Acting for Camera.
+However, he later moved into acting and film.
+He graduated from the CityVarsity School of Media Studies, Cape Town.
+He then attended the Creative Arts College, completing a Diploma in Acting for Camera.

 Career

 His passion for acting came when he attended the theatres in Cape Town and the Grahamstown Arts Festival.
-Garth made his screen debut in 1993 with the popular South African television serial Generations.
-In this play, he made a minor role of 'Jacques Venter'.
-In 2005, he acted in the mini-series, The Triangle directed by Craid R Baxley.
-Then he made the popular role 'Pvt.
-Slug Skinner' in 2008 direct-to-video film Starship Troopers 3: Marauder.
-Since 2014, he appeared in mainstream television acting with Black Sails and later in Deutschland 86 (2018).
+Breytenbach made his screen debut in 1993 with the popular South African television serial Generations.
+In this play, he appeared in the minor role of Jacques Venter.
+In 2005, he acted in the mini-series The Triangle directed by Craid R. Baxley.
+Then he played the popular Pvt.
+Slug Skinner in the 2008 direct-to-video film Starship Troopers 3: Marauder.
+Since 2014, he has appeared on mainstream television, acting on Black Sails and later in Deutschland 86 (2018).

 In 2017, he starred in the mini-series Madiba and film Beyond The River.
-However his most popular role in 2017 came through the South African western thriller film Five Fingers For Marseilles with the role 'Officer De Vries'.
+However his most popular role in 2017 came in the South African western thriller film Five Fingers For Marseilles, as Officer De Vries.
 In 2013, he appeared on the film Long Walk to Freedom opposite Idris Elba.
-In 2018, he played the role 'Ajax', the Greek warrior in the BBC and Netflix mini-series Troy: Fall Of A City (2018).
+In 2018, he played the role of Ajax, the Greek warrior in the BBC and Netflix mini-series Troy: Fall Of A City (2018).